nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 You are a 12 year old male.
 ____________________________________________________________________________________________________
 ```
-> **Note**: The user will be prompted to set their age and gender at each program start.
-This is because individuals
+> **Note**: The user will be prompted to set their age and gender the first time you start the program.
-> will age, and hence the calculations of their NAPFA exercise points will be different.
+> Users are strongly encouraged to regularly update their age information, as the calculations of their NAPFA exercise
+> points will be different depending on the user's age at the time they are logged.

 ### 2. Help Function: `help`
 **Purpose**: Prints a complete list of valid commands.